MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 The samples target English, French, Spanish, German, Chinese, Japanese, Russian, and Brazilian Portuguese languages.
 Applications can be translated into as few or as many languages as required.

+> [!NOTE]
+> On the Universal Windows Platform, RESW files should be used for push notification localization, rather than RESX files.
+For more information, see [UWP Localization](/windows/uwp/design/globalizing/globalizing-portal/).

 ### Adding Resources

 The first step in globalizing a Xamarin.Forms .NET Standard library application is adding the RESX resource files that will be used to store all the text used in the app.
 We need to add a RESX file that contains the default text, and then add additional RESX files for each language we wish to support.